 - It should be part of the Software Design and Coding process.

 To develop quality software, it is important to design it according to the user’s expectations.
-The user should be able to use/handle the software with ease without making any costly mistake.
+The user should be able to use/handle the software with ease without making any costly mistakes.

 Poka-Yoke examples in design and quality

-1) The example of missing attachment file while composing an email using Gmail.
+#1) An example of missing attachment files while composing an email using Gmail.

 #2) Some websites show the password strength indicator to show password strength.
 It also guides users to use a strong password with combinations of characters and numbers.

-3) Google search engine feature to auto-suggest spelling corrections for user search query.
+#3) Google search engine feature to auto-suggest spelling corrections for the user search query.
 This helps users to avoid making inadvertent mistakes.

 #4) Banking websites use double text field feature to accept sensitive information like passwords or account numbers.
 The second text field is usually encrypted to avoid making any mistake while providing the input value and to check if both the text field values match.

 The best solution to avoid post-release issues is introducing the Poka-Yoke techniques which could catch defects in early development phases making it cheaper to fix.
-Poka-Yoke process implementation largely depends on tester’s ability to capture and eliminate the issues.
+Poka-Yoke process implementation largely depends on the Tester’s ability to capture and eliminate the issues.

 Poka-Yoke examples in Software Development

 Making mistakes is OK; just don’t make the same mistake again and again.
 And to avoid making the same mistakes again there should be some checks or processes in place.
 Poka-Yoke techniques are developed to solve this problem.Article References: